100% Online Training

 Here are four basics about sleep and circadian rhythms that you will learn in extensive detail.

-1. Sleep need.
+1. Sleep needs.
 Physiologically, adult humans require about 8 hours of sleep; with a range of around 7 to 9 hours.
-The amount of sleep an individual requires is genetically determined and “training” cannot reduce this sleep requirement.
+The amount of sleep an individual requires is genetically determined and “training” will not alter our unique sleep requirements.
 Kids and young adults from junior high/middle school years through their early 20’s physiologically require about 9 to 10 hours of sleep.

 2. Sleep debt.
-Lose sleep and it builds into a cumulative sleep debt.
+Losing sleep can build into a cumulative sleep debt.
 Though most adults require about 8 hours of sleep, on average, they obtain about 1.5 hours less.
 This sleep loss accumulates into a sleep debt.
 For example, over a five-day work week, a daily 1.5 hours of sleep loss would build into a 7.5 hour sleep debt by the weekend.
 This equates to losing one full night of sleep (i.e., pulling an all-nighter) going into the weekend.
-(Coach, I had so much to do to prepare for today’s competition that I had to stay up all night to be ready.)

 3. Circadian rhythms.
 Humans are hard-wired with a biological clock in the suprachiasmatic nucleus of the hypothalamus.
 This circadian (circa=around, dies=a day) clock controls the 24-hour rhythms of our physiological and behavioral activities.
 Its programming controls the 24-hour fluctuations in sleep/wakefulness, hormones, alertness, performance and is exhibited at the cellular level.
-Circadian disruption commonly occurs as a result of irregular schedules and crossing time zones and has similar negative effects on performance, alertness, health, and mood as sleep loss.
+Circadian disruption commonly occurs as a result of irregular schedules or even crossing time zones and has similar negative effects on performance, alertness, health, and mood.

 Course Title: Sleep Science Coach Certification